tr1sf/tr1sf/README.md

          Hi there 👋
- ⚡ Fun fact: Kpop stan, Wjbu
+ ⚡ Fun fact: Im a Kpop stan & Wibu